vishal-m25/Obsidian/Learnings/java.md

 	- value
 	- next node
 	- hash value
-- When the entries exceed 8 in each bin the linked list will be converted to TreeMap and when reduced it will be changed to linkedlist
+- When the entries exceed 8 in any bin and the overall size over 64bytes then the linked list will be converted to Red-Black tree and when reduced it will be changed to linkedlist
 ### Hashtable
-- contains a array of bucket to store key-value pairs
+- contains an array of buckets(linkedlist) to store key-value pairs
 - does not allow null keys, due to *legacy design* later to overcome this HashMap was introduced.
 - provides synchronization
 - uses `Enumerator` instead of `Iterator`